DS-Homebrew/TWiLightMenu/README.md

 ```
 sudo dkp-pacman -S nds-dev
 ```
-(Note: Command will vary by OS, sudo may not be needed and it may be just `pacman` instead)
+(Note: Command will vary by OS, sudo may not be needed and it may be just `pacman` instead.)

 ## Building